 The Secretary or, as the case may be, deputy Secretary (if any), shall attend meetings of the Modification Panel, and any deputy Secretary may attend any meeting of the Modification Panel at which the Secretary is also in attendance.

-The Panel Chairman
+The Panel Chairperson

 The Transporters shall appoint by notice to the Secretary (and as the case may be, remove and reappoint):

-where such appointment or reappointment has been approved by the Authority, one (1) person, from time to time, as the Panel Chairman; and
+where such appointment or reappointment has been approved by the Authority, one (1) person, from time to time, as the Panel Chairperson; and

-one (1) person, from time to time, as the deputy Panel Chairman.
+one (1) person, from time to time, as the deputy Panel Chairperson.

 Notice of Changes